 • Lime mud and water in the recovery process are an excellent application for the SmartMeasurement™.
 ALMAGWP series of Magnetic flowmeters with many choices of electrodes and liners.

 Ceramic Lining for use with Abrasive Fluids

 Additives like Titanium dioxide or Calcium carbonate as well as pigment slurries, milk of lime or chalk suspension contain more and more solid material which requires a flow meter that can withstand abrasive liquids.
 Magnetic flowmeters, been used successfully for flow measurement in the pulp and paper industry for many years.
 Its main advantage is straight and free sensor tube which does not produce any unwanted pressure loss and is easy to clean.
 To ensure correct measurement, these flowmeters are provided with an insulating lining.
-However for highly abrasive applications, SmartMeasurement™ ALMAGWC series of Magnetic flowmeters with its ceramic liner and electrodes considerably increase the operating life of highly abrasive applications.
+However for highly abrasive applications, SmartMeasurement™ ALMAGWP series of Magnetic flowmeters with the ceramic liner option and electrodes considerably increase the operating life of highly abrasive applications.
 An example is the sand trap downstream of the fourth cleaner stage.
 A flowmeter with standard PTFE lining was able to resist to the demanding operating conditions for approximately two months, only.
 The device with special ceramic lining is still working perfectly after a operating life of already 1.5 years.
-The ALMAGWC series of ceramic Magnetic flowmeters, comes with either HART or MODBUS communication protocol and are available from 25-150mm (1-6”).
+The ALMAGWP series of Magnetic flowmeters with the ceramic liner option, come with either HART or MODBUS communication protocol and are available from 25-150mm (1-6”).

 Mass flowmeter for measuring the concentration of additives